Presentations of Schutzenberger groups of minimal subshifts: Applications

 \begin{teor} Let $\varphi$ be the substitution given by $\varphi(a)=ab$ and $\varphi(b)=a^3b$.
 Then $G(\varphi)$ is not a relatively free profinite group. \end{teor}

-\begin{proof} As has been observed in~\cite[Example~7.2]{Almeida:2005c}, the Sch\"utzenberger group $H=G(\varphi)$ is the image of the continuous endomorphism $\varphi^\omega$ of~\Om{\{a,b\}}S. In particular, $H$ is the closed subsemigroup generated by $\{\varphi^\omega(a),\varphi^\omega(b)\}$.
+\begin{proof} By Lemma~\ref{l:proper-image-maximal-subgroup}, the closed subsemigroup $H=\overline{\langle\varphi^\omega(a),\varphi^\omega(b)\rangle}$ is a maximal subgroup isomorphic to~$G(\varphi)$.
 The argument in~\cite[Example~7.2]{Almeida:2005c} shows that $H$ cannot be relatively free with respect to any pseudovariety containing the two-element group.
 Hence, it suffices to show that the pseudovariety generated by the finite continuous homomorphic images of~$H$ contains the two-element group, i.e., that $H$ has a continuous homomorphic image of finite even order.
 We claim, more specifically, that the alternating group $A_5$ is a continuous homomorphic image of~$H$.